Before the pandemic, interview day would give you plenty of chances to create a face-to-face connection with a potential boss.

-We’ve already talked about the technical things to do before you log on for your interview (see here for our essential tips).
+We’ve already talked about the technical things to do before you log on for your interview.
 Now let’s look at what you need to use to get across your personality and show what a good fit you’d be with the company.

 When it comes to the space in view of the camera, the sensible option is to opt for a plain wall behind you or to set your video setting to a blurred background.

 But now video interviewing is here to stay, could going neutral mean you’re missing a chance to connect?

 After all, when face-to-face interviews dominated, the only real way to get a glimpse of your personality was with your hair and clothes.
 Now, with the interviewer getting a peek into your world at home, there are more chances to show who you are.